chicio/chicio.github.io/src/posts/2023-06-30-swiftui-text-concatenation.md

   //... other code
 ```

 For the stars it was a little bit trickier.
 We needed to generate a text that contains a number of stars matching the rating.
+The star itself was a custom image in our bundle assets.
 We basically needed to "loop over the rating" and generate an instance of `Text`containing the yellow stars.
 Which is in functional programming the high order function that given a sequence of data structure and a combining operationg gives you a return value of a new type?
 Reduce :heart:.
 So what we did:

 * we created a `Range` data structure using the rating as upper bound